Commercial Pilot Course Costs (for those with no previous experience):

 A word about student employment prospects

 Although employment prospects for experienced helicopter pilots are good, it is often difficult for newly licensed helicopter pilots to find work; mainly because of insurance requirements or customer requirements.
 There is no recent data on employment statistics for newly licensed pilots; however, the road to finding your first job is not easy.
 You must contact as many potential employers as possible and sell yourself as a good candidate for hire.
+To date, most of our commercial graduates who have been looking for a job as a helicopter pilot have found work in this occupation.
+The following link will take you to a helicopter employment website which will give you an idea of what jobs are currently available for helicopter pilots.
+HELIJOBS.NET

 Newly licensed pilots usually find their first job as a dispatcher or in a ground support role.
-If opportunities exist, the candidate is usually assigned ferry flights with experienced pilots to build time and, at the same time, be assessed on flying abilities.
+When opportunities exist, the candidate is usually assigned ferry flights with experienced pilots to build time and, at the same time, be assessed on flying abilities.
 If the employer is satisfied that the prospect fits in well with the organization, the prospect may be given advanced training and put on light flight duty and given more challenging tasks as experience is gained.

 In many instances pilots must spend extended periods of time away from home while on the job; at least until they have enough experience to qualify for a position which operates from a fixed base.